dungeon.club — Game Design Document

 | 8 | 120,000 | |

-| 9 | 240,000 | Name Level — prestige milestone |
+| 9 | 240,000 | Name Level — you leave your mark on the guildhall |

 | 10–36 | +120,000 per level | Linear tail |